 - Blood tests: Your child may need blood tests to give caregivers information about how his body is working.
 The blood may be taken from your child's arm, hand, finger, foot, heel, or IV.

 - CT angiography: An x-ray machine uses a computer to take pictures of your child's blood vessels.
 Your child may be given dye to help his blood vessels show up better in the pictures.
-Tell the caregiver if he has ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if he has ever had an allergic reaction to contrast dye.

 - An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure and function of your child's heart.

 - Heart monitor: This is also called an ECG or EKG.
 Sticky pads placed on your child's skin record the electrical activity of his heart.